 - Unified interface for managing non-human access (secrets) across multiple tools and platforms.

 If you haven’t tried Conjur open source yet, you can get started with a guided tutorial that is hosted in Heroku here.
 To learn more about the Conjur Terraform integration, read our detailed setup and installation guide here.
 Be sure to keep reading our blog for interesting tutorials and practitioner content.
-Also, don’t forget to join out our online Slack community to ask questions and chat with other community members.
+Also, don’t forget to join out the CyberArk Commons to ask questions and chat with other community members.
 This integration, as with all Conjur features are also available in the enterprise version of Conjur, Application Access Manager.